A guide to the patrons and trustees supporting the Spacelink Learning Foundation.

 David is the Director of Finance/Company Secretary for the Foundation.
 He is a partner in Spilkin Knight, a firm of Chartered Certified Accountants and Registered Auditors.
 Formerly a Management Accountant with Marley Group.

-Robert has recently retired as Deputy Headteacher responsible for Quality of Provision at Broadwater School in Godalming, Surrey – a mathematics and computing college.
+Robert was Deputy Headteacher responsible for Quality of Provision at Broadwater School in Godalming, Surrey – a mathematics and computing college.
 He is Spacelink’s Operations Director.

-Diana has been Norman White’s PA for over 20 years and has therefore been involved in the Spacelink project since its inception.
-Previously she was involved in, inter alia, publishing, education and mail order for different companies.
+Diana was Norman White’s PA for over 20 years and was involved in the Spacelink project from its inception.
+Previously she had been involved in, inter alia, publishing, education and mail order for different companies.
+Diana handled most of the administrative and secretarial aspects of the Foundation’s work for its first 20 years.